-Though since its inception Berlinale’s Encounters section has largely been a platform for lesser known filmmakers, it’s seen its fair share of high profile directors, including Bertrand Bonello, Cristi Puiu, and Hong Sang-soo.
+Berlinale’s Encounters section has largely been a platform for lesser known filmmakers since its inception, though it’s also seen its fair share of high profile directors, including Bertrand Bonello, Cristi Puiu, and Hong Sang-soo.
 This year Hong is joined by Paul B. Preciado, a prominent writer, philosopher, and curator directing his first film.
 Orlando, My Political Biography begins with Preciado narrating its impetus: having been asked why he hasn’t written a biography, Preciado notes that such a thing already exists in Virginia Woolf’s Orlando.
-While such an assertion is obviously not literal, Preciado’s film takes it as such, applying the novel to (or perhaps applying to the novel) not only his own biography but a wide set of specific and broad trans experiences.
+While such an assertion is obviously not literal, Preciado’s film takes it as such, applying the novel to (or perhaps applying to the novel) not only his own biography, but a wide set of specific and broad trans experiences.

 “Freely adapted” from Woolf’s novel, the film does take on its narrative structure as a sort of system of organization.
 Its primary thrust features a number of trans and non-binary people playing the role of Orlando.
 Each actor introduces themself with their own name, but what may initially appear to be a similar approach to last year’s Encounters entry Mutzenbacher quickly gives way to a more explicit blurring of personal narrative and adaptation.
 Preciado cuts between talking head interviews with the actors and scenes from the novel, but actors flow from discussing their own experiences to speaking as Orlando in the first person, sometimes on the scale of a sentence, and the scenes of adaptation are shot on a soundstage, temporally and spatially expanding themselves beyond the context of the novel into that of filmmaking.
 This latter approach is eventually revealed to be self-reflexive in its self-reflection, as Preciado explicitly compares the trans experience of gender to a behind the scenes look at filmmaking.